mrrogercampbell/js-classes/README.md

     - [Access an Instances Attributes](#access-an-instances-attributes)
     - [Methods](#methods)
   - [Challenge](#challenge)

+## Prerequisites
+* Basic JavaScript Syntax
+* Objects

+## Objectives
+By the end of this lesson developers should be able to:

+* Define and explain the difference between a class and an instance
+* Define a class with proper JavaScript syntax and create multiple instances of said class

 ## What is a Class?
 A `Class` in the context of JavaScript, is a programing-code-template for creating a type of `object` that allows us to define variables and functions.